deg0nz/pihole-sync/README.md

 A (currently) quick and dirty utility to sync your *Pi-hole v6* configuration to multiple Pi-hole instances.
 The sync goes one-to-many.
 One main instance is specified and it's configuration is distributed to all other (secondary) instances.

-> Warning: Config and API are considered *unstable* until v1.0.0 and may change at any time

 ## Features

 - Syncs everything contained in Pi-hole's Teleporter backups